rgnet1/tidal-dl/README.md

 **_Note:_** Just volume mount the configuration folder, and make sure your config file and token file are in it.
 No need to volume mount the files seperatly.

 ### Set up via container login
-If you wish to start fresh and loginto tidal you can.
+If you wish to start fresh and log into tidal you can.
 Simply insert a link and try to download it.

 If you are not logged
 into tidal, your login link will be generated for you as you try to download a song.
 You will need to copy and paste that link into a web browser to